Updated: Nov 16, 2020

 Here’s the gift of gratitude: In order to feel it, your ego has to take a backseat.
 What shows up in its place is greater compassion and understanding.
 Instead of being frustrated, you choose appreciation.
 And the more grateful you become, the more you have to be grateful for. ~Oprah Winfrey

 The holidays are upon us and I know that stress levels can go off the charts.
-At moments, maintaining an energy of calm and peace may feel nearly impossible (with worries about having the proper ingredients for that perfect stuffing or making last minute travel arrangements for Mom and Dad - or finding flowers to match that particular shade of orange table linen, Ha! ) the season of giving thanks can feel more like the season of frazzled nerves, adrenalin overload and exhaustion.
+At moments, maintaining the energy of calm and peace may feel nearly impossible (with worries about having the proper ingredients for that perfect stuffing or making last-minute travel arrangements for Mom and Dad - or finding flowers to match that particular shade of orange table linen, Ha! ) the season of giving thanks can feel more like the season of frazzled nerves, adrenalin overload, and exhaustion.

 Here are 6 ways to enhance your own gratitude practice.

 Allow yourself five minutes each morning to experience thankfulness.
 Take these moments to simply think about the past day.
 Say to yourself, “One thing I’m thankful for today is ___.”
 Fill in the blank with something you noticed from the last 24 hours.
 Think about it for a minute or so.
 Smile about it.
 Then go on with your morning.

 2) Appreciate the stuff that doesn't cost a dime.

 Open your eyes and your senses to the wonders all around you and you'll be astounded.
 A sunset, a warm cup of tea, or an ice-cold glass of water, the smell of night-blooming jasmine, your nephew's impish smile, or the friends and family who'll be around your holiday table.
 Inhale the essence of these blessings, savor them and hold them in your heart.